 - Donal is the firm’s representative to the International Lawyer’s Network – a worldwide organisation, which facilitates clients doing business abroad by providing access to recommended lawyers in foreign jurisdictions.

-- Donal has given lectures to the Institute of Bankers and the Insurance Institute of Ireland.
+- Donal gives lectures to the Institute of Bankers and the Insurance Institute of Ireland.

 - Donal currently tutors with the Law Society of Ireland.

-- Donal has hosted seminars and moot court events.
+- Donal provides seminars, CPD and moot court events.

 - University College Cork, BCL